webfpga/cli/README.md

 Right now, the device's firmware expects compressed bitstreams.
 WebFPGA doesn't support uncompressed, raw bitstreams (such as ones outputted from iCECube/IceStorm tools.)
-These compressed bitstreams are blocked into sub-64-byte chunks that fit into standard USB control transfer frames.
+These compressed bitstreams are chunked into sub-64-byte chunks that fit into standard USB control transfer frames.

 But don't fret!
 Our flashing utility automatically detects uncompressed